BV-BRC/BV-BRC-Docs/docroot/tutorial/blast/blast.md

 ![Figure 3](./images/Picture3.png "Figure 3")

 ## Selecting the Query Source
 1\.
 There are three types of Query sources that are provided by BV-BRC.
-Clicking on the radial button in front of the query type will select it and will also reformat the page to support that selection.
+Clicking on the button in front of the query type will select it and will also reformat the page to support that selection.

 ![Figure 4](./images/Picture4.png "Figure 4")